-The hydraulic rebound damping determines the fork suspension behavior.
+The hydraulic rebound damping determines the fork rebound behavior.

-Turn red adjusting screw 1 all the way clockwise.
+Turn the red adjusting screw 1 all the way clockwise.

 Adjusting screw is located at the upper end of the right fork leg.
-The rebound damping is located in right fork leg REB (red adjusting screw).
-The compression damping is located in left fork leg COMP (white adjusting screw).
+The rebound damping is located in the right fork leg REB (red adjusting screw).
+The compression damping is located in the left fork leg COMP (white adjusting screw).